-Annesha White, PharmD, MS, PhD is an Assistant Dean for Assessment and Assistant Professor at the University of North Texas System College of Pharmacy.
+Annesha White, PharmD, MS, PhD is an Associate Dean for Assessment and Associate Professor at the University of North Texas Health Science Center College of Pharmacy.
 Dr. White has worked on funded projects with the Florida Medicaid program including studies on COX-2 Inhibitors, Hepatitis C and End Stage Renal Disease.
 She also worked at the Government Accountability Office (the investigative arm of Congress), to examine Pharmacy Benefit Managers impact on Health Plans, Enrollees, and Pharmacies.

 Dr. White advocates for student pharmacists and the future of the profession, serving as an AMCP Student Chapter Advisor and advising students in related organizations such as ISPOR.
 She is also the virtual preceptor for the AMCP Foundation/Pfizer Managed Care Research and Nonprofit Leadership Intern.

 She has lectured for many of the pharmacy courses taught at Florida A & M University and the University of Florida including Pharmacy Management, Pharmacy Health Care and Behavior, Pharmacy Communications, Pharmaceutical Outcomes, and Quantitative Methods in Pharmacy.
 She also taught Pharmacy Management, the Managed Care Pharmacy Elective and Research Design and Literature Evaluation courses at Mercer University.
 She currently works at the University of North Texas Health Science Center College of Pharmacy, teaching pharmacy students in various courses such as the Economic Evaluation and Policy course which is an integral component of a certificate program in Applied Health Outcomes Research.